 Remember the Most Important Meal of the Day

 Did you know that breakfast is actually the most important meal of the day?
-While we all have places to be in the morning, don’t sacrifice these important morning meals.
+While we all have places to be in the morning, don't sacrifice these important morning meals.
 The ideal breakfast has a balance of healthy fiber and whole grains, protein, and good fat (we see you, avocado toast).
-Eggs, yogurt, whole-grain toast with peanut butter, and cheese sticks with fruit are all simple, quick, and healthy commissary food options.
+Eggs, yogurt, whole-grain toast with peanut butter, and cheese sticks with fruit are simple, quick, and healthy commissary food options.

 Healthy Commissary Dinner Recipes

 As promised, we have a few healthy and easy recipes for your military family dinners.
 The first is a Slow Cooker Tortilla Soup, which has delicious Mexican flavors while providing key nutrients for your family with ingredients like chicken and black beans.
-What’s even better about this meal is that you can throw all of the ingredients into your Crock-Pot in the morning, turn the heat on low and forget about it until dinner.
+What's even better is you can throw all of the ingredients into your Crock-Pot in the morning, turn the heat on low and forget about it until dinner.
 Another idea?
 Make enough to last for lunches throughout the week on Sunday night to save yourself the hassle later on in the week!

 This Eat-Your-Veggies Italian Meatball recipe from the Food Network is another easy dinner recipe that sneaks in a ton of vegetables and puts a healthy spin on the traditional spaghetti and meatballs.
 Whip up these tasty meatballs and pair them with a pot of whole grain spaghetti noodles and marinara sauce.
 And don't be surprised when your kids ask for seconds!

 Making healthy meals for your family after a long day at work may seem impossible, but luckily your commissary grocery store should have what you need.
-Plan meals out in advance, keep the essentials stocked, and try simple but delicious recipes to make cooking healthy dinners easy.
+Plan meals out in advance, keep the essentials stocked and try simple but delicious recipes to make cooking healthy dinners easy.